 If you’re wondering how to begin to prepare to face a reunification case in Virginia, request a copy of our free report “Reunification in Virginia Child Custody Cases” by filling out the form.
 You’ll receive an immediate copy emailed to you as a downloadable PDF.

-What will you learn in our reunification report?
+What will you learn from our reunification report?
 We cover a variety of reunification-specific topics, including:

 - What is reunification?

 - How do courts make a decision when reunification is a factor?

 - What to do if he turns up out of nowhere and wants custody or visitation

 - How to avoid losing a reunification case (yes, it’s possible to LOSE!)

 - What experts and others you may need to get involved to testify on your child’s behalf

 - What to do if you can’t avoid going to court, and how to plan to protect yourself and your children.